Here are some of the common

 you're willing to share (or admit to), send me an email

-and I'll consider it for inclusion here.
+and I'll consider adding it here.
 Thanks to lewjeff on

 Virtual Weber Bulletin Board for suggesting this topic.